Workforce, training and education

 Each location has an Clinical Supervisor "Training Location Lead" (TLL) who has responsibility for the training environment in the location for the specialty training programme, but, depending on the location, more broadly across the department or unit.
 The TLL understands the current capacity for training - clinical supervisors, office facilities etc.

-Each training location is required to conduct an annual quality assurance self-assessment questionnaire to ensure that locations meet the HEE and TP requirements for delivering high quality training.
+Each training location is required to conduct an annual quality assurance self-assessment questionnaire to ensure that locations meet the NHSE WTE and TP requirements for delivering high quality training.
 This is reviewed by the Specialty Training Committee where best practice is shared and areas for improvement identified with an action plan.
 The training location self-assessment questionnaire is also available in the list of downloads below.
 Each location will seek feedback from StRs to contribute to this quality improvement exercise, as well as an exit interview just before completion of a placement.

 Each training location will provide a comprehensive and accessible induction for each new StR (Placement Induction checklist available to download below).